-The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services is included in annual income.
+The PHA will include in annual income the full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.

 For persons who regularly receive bonuses or commissions, the PHA will verify and then average amounts received for the two years preceding admission or reexamination.
 If only a one-year history is available, the PHA will use the prior year amounts.
 In either case the family may provide, and the PHA will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
 If a new employee has not yet received any bonuses or commissions, the PHA will count only the amount estimated by the employer.
 The file will be documented appropriately.